East Side BeachGrand Turk

-The four mile (6.5km) East Side Beach is the longest beach on Grand Turk.
+The four-mile long (6.5 km) East Side Beach is the longest beach on Grand Turk.
 Largely undeveloped, this coast generally doesn’t offer the best swimming conditions, but several decent stretches can be found.
 It's directly exposed to the open Atlantic Ocean.

 Grand Turk’s main riding stable is found at the north end of this beach.

 Dense seaweed grows close off the beach in much of this area, and a heavy band of seaweed, sargassum, and flotsam is usually found washed up as well.
 Due to being directly exposed to the consistent eastern trade winds, plastic flotsam (from throughout the Atlantic) is common as well.